iceniveth/iceniveth/README.md

 - Integrate payment gateway with Paymongo and Bux.ph
 - Applies feature flagging when releasing new features via GitLab.

+##### CV

+An internal tool for searching company applicants.

+- Used Python and OpenAI chat completion to extract relevant fields from a resume (PDF/Docx).
+- Has a web interface for the staff to interact.
+Stacks used: FastAPI, Remix.run, MUI, DrizzleORM, Postgresql, & AWS S3
+- Hosted on AWS EC2 with Caddy server.
+Uses Docker Compose.

 #### Jun 2016 - Feb 2019 - Junior Software Developer - CPRS Technologies

 - Developed a single-page application for Electronic Medical Record System for Ophthalmologist.
 Implemented using Vue with Vuetify and hosted on Firebase.